h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 2: 2 Months late
 Up to 9 Months late

 3\.
-Continue scrolling  current  page to see more columns.(Image is not included.)
+Continue scrolling the current page to see more columns.(Image is not included.)

 8. **BILL_AMT0-BILL_AMT6** - Recent credit card bills up to 6 months ago
 9. **PAYAMT0-_PAY_AMT6** - Recent payment towards their bill up to 6 months ago